teoxoy/factorio-blueprint-editor/README.md

 # Credits

-Thanks to the factorio player GamesDan for finding and reporting alot of bugs and issues via doorbell.
+Thanks to the factorio player GamesDan for finding and reporting a lot of bugs and issues via doorbell.